nikatsutskiridze123/vcf_anotation/README.md

 The second function is **construct_hgvs_notation** which takes chrom, pos, ref and alt information for each variant and returns HGVS notations for different type of mutations.

-The third function **ensemble_request** takes output of vcf_parser iterates through records, constructs hgvs notation for each record and sends a GET request to VEP HGVS endpoint, parses response json and updates each record data with gene, variant_effect, minor_allele, minor_allele_frequency, somatic, id fields.
+The third function **ensemble_request** takes output of vcf_parser iterates through records, constructs hgvs notation for each record and sends a POST request to VEP HGVS endpoint, parses response json and updates each record data with gene, variant_effect, minor_allele, minor_allele_frequency, somatic, id fields.

 The fourth function **response_json_parser** takes json response as an input and parses it to get specific fields.
 It is ran in ensemble_request function.